"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Discussion

-\textbf{Technical Literature.} It is simply infeasible to conduct a comprehensive literature review into ``vulnerabilities'' in AI systems.
+\textbf{Technical Literature.} It is simply infeasible to conduct a comprehensive literature review of ``vulnerabilities'' in AI systems.
 Sampling from four security conferences biases our sample towards technical security issues, which aligns with the kind of issues that bug bounty programs have covered historically~\cite{Walshe23}.
-A different approach could have focused on human-centered research into how AI enables discrimination~\cite{birhane2022forgotten}, perceptions of unfairness~\cite{binns2018s}, psychological harm~\cite{chandra2025lived}, and other emerging research topics.
+However, this focus may omit representative work published in other AI venues which also produce influential research on AI security.
+A different approach could have focused on human-centered research into how AI enables discrimination~\cite{birhane2022forgotten}, perceptions of unfairness~\cite{binns2018s}, psychological harm~\cite{chandra2025lived}, and other emerging topics.

+\textbf{Private AI Security Measures.} The ``lag'' between incidents exploiting AI vulnerabilities and these being added to disclosure policies is not necessarily an oversight by vendors.
+AI vulnerabilities may have been accepted under existing policies, especially when vulnerabilities impact integrity and confidentiality.
+Vendors may also address these issues via internal testing, guard rails, and other internal security processes that our methodology cannot observe.
+In addition, we did not assess other AI- or security-related documents or public commitments, did not examine red teaming, and cannot measure private bug bounty programs.
+Thus, our findings did not reflect the full extent of vendors' AI security practices.